-Results Theoretical Cor Theoretical Contributions to Practical Contributions Monitoring projects practices : Exploring the tension between control and integration to understand interplay of portfolio management practices and - public service -context in which the portfolio is managed (Martinsuo, 2013) Understanding how innovation projects in a portfolio can be coordinated and managed in public service, where informal means are important next to formal means hapter 2 Study 1) Integrating the portfolio practice Portfolio Management Literature Complementing Kester et al. (2011) through identifying coordinating practices in response to the call how Illustrating the consideration of the institutional context in evaluating Collective reflecting practice arregrade content of portfolio (Meifort, 2016) and organizational levels is accomplished (Meifort, 2016) and a focus on project interdependencies as a condition for re-integration of the portfolio (Killen & Kjaer, 2012) can facilitate this a portfolio from the perspective of powerful institutional stakeholders, as well as users of their services, in relation to public accountability (Paul, 1992) Intrapreneurial practices Through analyzing innovation practices showing how the interplay of an array of practices enacted by actors on different organizational levels came together to accomplish ambidexterity in a bottom-up fashion (Birkinshaw & Gupta, 2013, O'Reilly and Tushman, 2013) Making implicit healthcare innovation practices explicit Chapter (Study 2 unected towards exploration) Literature Illustrating how innovation as emerging process began with idea generation on the shop floor (Zimmermann, 2015) Showing how innovation professionals continuously address the seemingly conflicting objectives of exploitation and exploration within day-to-day actions and activities Controlling practices (directed toward exploitation) : Opening the black box of innovation activities - practices - at hospital level and went beyond that by considering innovation in networks (Thune & Mina, 2016) Understanding how ambidexterity is accomplished in a general hospital that Integrating practices (directed towards accomplishment of ambidexterity) Healthcare Management Literature Identifying three healthcare innovation roles - intrapreneur, controller & integrator - to organize and structure healthcare innovation (which is often informal and unstructured) (Salge & Vera, 2009, Thune & Mina, 2016) pursues innovation demonstrates now various healthcare innovation roles can help to create clarity in terms of responsibilities, division of tasks and reporting relations.
+Results Theoretical Cor Theoretical Contributions to Practical Contributions Monitoring projects practices Exploring the tension between control and integration to understand interplay of portfolio management practices and - public service -context in which the portfolio is managed (Martinsuo, 2013) Understanding how innovation projects in a portfolio can be coordinated and managed in public service, where informal means are important next to formal means hapter 2 Study 1) Integrating the portfolio practice Portfolio Management Literature Complementing Kester et al. (2011) through identifying coordinating practices in response to the call how Illustrating the consideration of the institutional context in evaluating Collective reflecting practice articity contrained of portfolio (Killen & Kjaer, 2012) can facilitate this a portfolio from the perspective of powerful institutional stakeholders, as well as users of their services, in relation to public accountability (Paul, 1992) Intrapreneurial practices Through analyzing innovation practices showing how the interplay of an array of practices enacted by actors on different organizational levels came together to accomplish ambidexterity in a bottom-up fashion (Birkinshaw & Gupta, 2013, O'Reilly and Tushman, 2013) Making implicit healthcare innovation practices explicit Chapter (Study : unected towards exploration) Literature Illustrating how innovation as emerging process began with idea generation on the shop floor (Zimmermann, 2015) Showing how innovation professionals continuously address the seemingly conflicting objectives of exploitation and exploration within day-to-day actions and activities Controlling practices (directed toward exploitation) : Opening the black box of innovation activities - practices - at hospital level and went beyond that by considering innovation in networks (Thune & Mina, 2016) Understanding how ambidexterity is accomplished in a general hospital that Integrating practices (directed towards accomplishment of ambidexterity) Healthcare Management Literature Identifying three healthcare innovation roles - intrapreneur, controller & integrator - to organize and structure healthcare innovation (which is often informal and unstructured) (Salge & Vera, 2009, Thune & Mina, 2016) pursues innovation demonstrates now various healthcare innovation roles can help to create clarity in terms of responsibilities, division of tasks and reporting relations.